Shamrock Shake

-The Shamrock Shake is a seasonal green mint flavored milkshake dessert sold at some McDonald's restaurants during March to celebrate St. Patrick's Day in the US, Canada and Ireland.
+The Shamrock Shake is a seasonal green mint flavored milkshake dessert sold at some McDonald's restaurants to celebrate St. Patrick's Day in the US, Canada, Ireland, Australia, New Zealand and the UK.

 Origin

 Hal Rosen, a McDonald's owner and operator from Connecticut, created the first Shamrock Shake in 1967.
 Three years later, in 1970, the Shamrock Shake debuted in select locations in the United States.
 Rogers Merchandising in Chicago created the shake.
 Initially, the shake was lemon/lime flavored with vanilla ice cream, lemon/lime sherbet, and vanilla syrup.
 By 1973, the shake was merely a green colored vanilla shake, eliminating the lemon/lime sherbet.
 It is now mint flavored.

 Shamrock Shakes are sold at select U.S. and Canadian stores during the months of February and March, as well as in Ireland.

-In March 2025, the Shamrock Shake was introduced into the United Kingdom, also meaning that the whole of Ireland can now get it.
+In March 2025, the Shamrock Shake was introduced into the United Kingdom.

 The creation of the Ronald McDonald House

 In 1974, the daughter of a Philadelphia Eagles player was being treated for leukemia.
 With the Children's Hospital of Philadelphia, McDonald's founder Ray Kroc, the Philadelphia Eagles, and Hal Rosen, her family raised the funds from Shamrock Shake sales necessary to create the first Ronald McDonald house.